- Entertainment and Media»

 None-the-less, they respected each other's acting talents, even if working together occasionally caused some bruised egos.
 In 1987, at an American Academy of Dramatic Arts tribute to Kirk, Lancaster addressed the audience and said, "Kirk would be the first person to tell you he's a very difficult man..."
 He paused momentarily, and then continued, "…and I would be the second."

-Kirk Douglas never won an Academy Award for a film role.
-However, in 1996 he was given an honorary Oscar for his 50 years in the entertainment industry.
+Kirk Douglas never won an Academy Award for a film role, but there were plenty of highly acclaimed Kirk Douglas movies where he could have qualified.
+None-the-less, in 1996 he was given an honorary Oscar for his 50 years in the entertainment industry.

 In 1953 he turned down an offer to star in Stalag 17.
 The part went to William Holden, and it won him the Best Actor Academy Award.
 In 1965, it was Douglas, not Lee Marvin who was first approached about playing the alcoholic gunman, Kid Shelleen in the very popular Cat Ballou, but Again Douglas said no, and the part won Marvin his only acting Oscar.
 Douglas will later write he regretted his decisions.